CroPo/roguelike-tutorial-2018/part_8/README.md

 I add the (non-blocking) `Position`, `Name` and, of course, the `Render` component.
 Since the `RenderOrder` for an item is already in the game I can use that too.

+## Picking up Items

+The next logical step is to pick up the items.
+To do this, I need to introdcue two new `Component`s: `Inventory` and `Item`.
+`Item` will be kept empty for now - it's just there to mark an `Entity` as item.
+And `Inventory` will holds a `Vec` of `EntityId`s, which reference the item entities, and a method to add an item.

+When picking up, the `Position` will be removed from the item (so it will be removed from the map), and the `Item`'s `EntityId` will be stored in the `Inventory`.